Breakthrough Solutions for Headaches, Neck and Shoulder Pain

 Neck, Head, and Shoulders

-Whether your neck is stiff now or not or you have a headache, or anytime for that matter, take the time to think about your neck.
+Whether your neck is stiff or you have a headache, take the time to think about your neck.
 You need to take care of it now, so it remains fit up into your Golden years.
-Knowing how your head rests on your neck, and the neck rests on your shoulders helps you keep your head, neck, and shoulders in good condition.
+Knowing how your head rests on your neck and the neck rests on your shoulders helps you keep your head, neck, and shoulder joints in good condition.

-The muscles of the neck can rotate and flex the neck backward and forwards in addition to side to side.
+The neck muscles can rotate and flex the neck backward and forwards in addition to side to side.
 Even when you turn your head, your neck muscles do all the work to support your head.
 You take care of your neck.
 It will take care of you, and you will have fewer headaches and shoulder pain.